vytkuklys/42HN_Minishell/README.md

 * Type ```make``` command in the terminal
 * Execute program with the created variable: ```./minishell```
 * Try out different functionalities listed above

+This project was developed together with <a href="https://github.com/JL1709">JL1709</a>